-The connection to the supply source is directly connected to the earth, and the load end or installation metalwork is also directly connected.
-In this sort of Earthing System.
-As a result, in the case of an overhead line, the earth's mass will serve as the line's return path.
+In this sort of Earthing System, the connection to the supply source is connected directly to the earth, and the load end or installation metalwork is also directly connected.
+As a result, in the case of an overhead line, the earth’s mass will serve as the line’s return path.

 Significance of TT Earthing System and its graphical representation

 This system is set up similarly to the TN-S system, except it does not provide users with their earth connection.
-Consumers must instead provide their dirt, such as by burying rods or plates underground to produce a low-impedance channel.
+The main objective is to reduce the earth resistance or provide low resistance (impedance) path.

-When TN-C-S setups aren't possible (in the gas station example) or rural regions where overhead poles provide power.
-Hence, people use TT systems.
-Where diverse soil types that may create external earth fault loop impedance values exist, shock protection techniques such as RCDs provide immediate supply cut-off.
+When TN-C-S setups aren’t possible (in the gas station example) or rural regions (where overhead poles provide power), TT systems are used.
+In places where diverse soil types may create an external fault loop, impedance values exist.
+Shock protection techniques such as RCDs provide immediate supply cut-off.